firasm/Firas-PhD-thesis/Final revisions/tracking_revisions.md

 - [ ] add sentences confirming HPG was better than Gd

-### To address contributions section

 - [ ] revise contributions to add my fitting/modeling of extended tofts model

-## Things I (Firas) wasn't going to comment on but SAR thinks should
 - [ ] {TS} why ICA not fourier transform?
 	Ans was -> signal to noise.
 TS not buying that
 	SAR: you could insert a general comparison of sensitivity and SNR in Fourier Transform to rationalize why ICA is better.
 This can appear in a discussion.

 - [ ] {RR} ICA part: operator chooses number of components? how do you make the decision around n? [why have variable components at all?]
 SAR: I think it would make sense to formalize the process of choosing the numbers of components.
 This is an oft-raised points and needs addressing.

-## Comments/suggestions/questions I am not planning on addressing in the text/answered during the defence

-- [ ] {JD/XX} Since the dOE-MRI did not always relate to pimonidazole staining in specific parts of the tumor (although it did overall change in the direction that the magnitude of staining did), how can you justify saying that it is a measure of oxygenation?
-Isn’t that too specific given the variability of your coregistration with pimonidizole?
-	-> drug effect,

-- [ ] {TS} pulse oximeter and gating/triggering?
-	Ans was -> gating not ideal.

-- [ ] {RR} how did you decide on the duty cycle of oxygen challenge?

-- [ ] {RR} can you defend number of animals

-- [ ] {VS} did you measure the temperature and did it correspond. not generally true

-- [ ] {RR/JD} What barriers do you see in implementing the oxygen MRI method into the clinic?
-How many voxels do you need to do good deconvolution of the oxygen related signal?
-What I the spatial resolution of your measurement?
-How, apart from pimonidazole, might you validate the idea that areas that change well have different perfusion and oxygenation than areas that don’t change well (If I understand you link between the changes and the oxygenation).
-	-> ????

-- [ ] {JD} You validated your contrast agent, HPT-GdF in one tumor, (HCT116, in Chapter 2) but then used it in a research project in other tumors in Chapter 3.
-How do you know the method transfers to these other tumors?
-You noted that the function of the contrast agent would relate to vessel diameter and the size of compounds that leak.
-Don’t you need good data on sizes of compounds that would leak in the other tumors?

-- [ ] {JD} XX Describe T2 using a vector diagram on the board.
-What proportion of T2 relaxation has occurred by time T2?
-(I expect someone will ask, what is T1, T2 or T2* so I’m just making sure they do)

-- [ ] {PK} talking about T2star: what do you expect?

-- [ ] {PK} independent vector analysis?

-- [ ] {VS} how relevant is this model of HPG for humans? would your model work with other agents?

-- [ ] {VS} how do you validate aPS?

-- [ ] {VS} technique depend on tumour models?
-	- yes there is some dependence.

-- [ ] {VS} how universal is you O2 model?

-- [ ] {VS} what pre-processing of data?

-- [ ] {VS} meaning of negative responding regions?

-- [ ] {RR} key question: goal is measuring tumour oxygenation. how do you defend a qualitative

-- [ ] {RR} how do you interpret these components and their meaning, defend the speculation of T variation is it breathing?